The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Related Work

-To our best knowledge, only one systematic literature review~\cite{machine_learning_techniques_for_code_smell_detection} has been conducted with the purpose of summarizing the research on machine learning algorithms for code smell prediction. \citeauthor{machine_learning_techniques_for_code_smell_detection} selected 15 studies that describe code smell prediction models. \citeauthor{machine_learning_techniques_for_code_smell_detection} analyzed the selected studies in terms of \emph{(i)} code smells taken into account, \emph{(ii)} setup of the machine learning based approaches, \emph{(iii)} how these approaches were evaluated, and \emph{(iv)} a meta-analysis on the performance of the code smell prediction models described in the selected studies.
+To our best knowledge, only one systematic literature review~\cite{machine_learning_techniques_for_code_smell_detection} has been conducted with the purpose of summarizing the research on ML algorithms for code smell prediction. \citeauthor{machine_learning_techniques_for_code_smell_detection} selected 15 studies that describe code smell prediction models. \citeauthor{machine_learning_techniques_for_code_smell_detection} analyzed the selected studies in terms of \emph{(i)} code smells taken into account, \emph{(ii)} setup of the ML based approaches, \emph{(iii)} how these approaches were evaluated, and \emph{(iv)} a meta-analysis on the performance of the code smell prediction models described in the selected studies.
 According to the results, God Classes, Long Methods, Functional Decomposition, and Spaghetti Code are the most commonly considered code smells.
-Decision Trees and Suport Vector Machines are the most widely used machine learning algorithms for code smell detection.
+Decision Trees and SVM are the most widely used ML algorithms for code smell detection.
 Additionally, JRip and Random Forest seem to be the most effective algorithms in terms of performance.